 I love nasturtiums so I must share how to grow these beautiful edible flowers.
 Especially as I have had an overwhelming request for learning how to grow these from so many of my Instagram followers, so here it is for you all too!

-Nasturtiums are easy to grow from seeds and there is a huge variety, from pale shades to vibrant hues.
+Nasturtiums are easy to grow from seeds and there is a huge variety, from pastel shades to vibrant hues.
 Whether you have a balcony, tiny patio or even a doorstep, nasturtiums will promise you a pretty summer display.
 They make great companion plants in your vegetable patch, acting as decoys for pests, so a permanent resident in my raised beds.

 Plus a great activity to sow these with children as the seeds are large and very forgiving!

 This post contains some affiliate links.
 At no cost to you, I earn a small commission when you click on it and make a purchase.
 It doesn’t affect the way you shop, and it’s a great way to support the Grow with Hema blog.

 How to Grow Nasturtiums from Seeds